rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 Both the lidar and the polygons use the coordinate reference system specified by EPSG:6350.
 The code below assumes both datasets are in the same directory.

-If we were to do something like this in practice, we’d probably be segmenting trees rather than working with polygons.
+If we were to do something like this in practice, we’d probably be segmenting trees from the point cloud rather than working with pre-defined polygons.
 I’ll go over how we can do this in a future post.
 Also, several of the polygons I drew will include some returns from rootftops.
 I’ll discuss how to handle that in the future, as well, but for now a few LAI estimates will be affected.

 -----